Skip to main content

 Camping is the ideal way to immerse yourself in British Columbia’s natural beauty.
 Whether you are spending a weekend at the lake or embarking on a wilderness adventure, there’s nothing like camping in B.C.

-This page provides information on:
+This page provides an overview of:

 Types of camping

-There are three main types of camping available in BC Parks
+There are three main types of camping available in BC Parks:

 Frontcountry

-‘Frontcountry’ means an area within 1km of a park road or a highway.
+‘Frontcountry’ means an area within 1 km of a park road or a highway.
 Frontcountry campsites are generally accessible by car and have facilities to help you and your whole family camp in comfort.

 Frontcountry campgrounds offer unforgettable outdoor experiences for all ages and levels of outdoor experience.
 They are ideal for day-hiking adventures and many also have access to lakes and beaches.